Skip to main content

 You are not collecting inspiration here.
 You are building a planning checkpoint so major decisions rest on visible risks, not winner-only narratives.

-Start with these four buckets and keep Add current rule after verification wherever the live rule is not confirmed yet.
+Start with these four buckets and label any live rule you have not confirmed yet as unresolved.

 If one tactic touches multiple buckets, give it extra attention.